kennychua/serverless-simple-nlp-demo/README.md

 # serverless-simple-nlp-demo

 This is a project intended to demostrate that Natural Language Parsing is not an impossible task to be left only to Google, Facebook, Amazon and the link.
 Given a small enough subject area/domain, it is possible to achieve decent parse results.

 This demo uses the context of house hunting as an example for some simple Natural Language Processing, running on Amazon's Lambda service.

+Accompanying series of blog posts for this code can be found at [link coming soon!]()

 Sample query : "show me apartments for sale in Sydney next Saturday"